cintrond/cintrond.github.io/_teaching/2020-02-12-teaching-unt.md

 location: "Dallas, TX"
 ---

 The following [slides](http://cintrond.github.io/files/regression-slides.pdf) and [handout](http://cintrond.github.io/files/partialling-out.pdf) were put together for a teaching presentation at the University of North Texas.
-The handout uses the following [dataset] (http://cintrond.github.io/files/ex-data.sav).
+The handout uses the following [dataset](http://cintrond.github.io/files/ex-data.sav).
 Please contact me to obtain the password to access the slides.